Unbiased estimators and multilevel Monte Carlo

 The expected cost of the methods is discussed in Section \ref{sec:cost}.
 The new schemes appear even more appealing after seeing that the expected cost of MLMC and the unbiased schemes are also asymptotically equivalent (Proposition \ref{prop:mlmc-expected-cost}) and therefore the efficiency of an estimator with new schemes can be made arbitrarily close to MLMC (Corollary \ref{cor:batch-complexity}).
 The limiting variance formulation in Theorem \ref{thm:residual-eff} leads into an easily applicable optimisation criteria for the sampling distribution related to the new estimators.

-Section \ref{sec:stopping} presents a further generalisation of the unbiased scheme, which accomodates further conditioning and dependent randomisation schemes based on stopping times.
+Section \ref{sec:stopping} presents a generalisation of the unbiased scheme, which accomodates further conditioning and dependent randomisation schemes based on stopping times.
 Numerical experiments in Section \ref{sec:numerical} show how the efficiency bounds predicted by theory are attained in four examples, three of which were also studied by \cite{rhee-glynn}.
 The paper is concluded by a discussion about the implications of the findings in Section \ref{sec:conclusions}.
-Some practical guidelines and possible future topics are discussed as well.
+Some practical guidelines and possible topics of further research are discussed as well.